What is a Via Ferrata?

 More about ‘From Nordegg with Love’ Via Ferrata

 We only guide the ‘From Nordegg with Love’ Via Ferrata with folks who have demonstrated competence on the ‘Fox.’
 Or who already have an intermediate level of skill as a rock climber or mountaineer.
 This Canadian classic Via Ferrata is 3 guests per guide.
 This trip costs $185 per person for the day.
 Again, all equipment is provided on this mighty steep but really fun Via Ferrata.

-Via Ferrata tours running daily in summer 2021
+Via Ferrata tours running daily.
+Summer 2022

 What to bring